drbean/edit/tsailin/2019APBR_english_proofing.md

 | 0.001 |       |       |       |       |       |       |       |       |
 +-------+-------+-------+-------+-------+-------+-------+-------+-------+

-OBM manufacturers also have significant positive engagement in the innovation practices of all production works, such as product innovation (β=.447, p\<0.001), process innovation (β=.249, p\<0.05), and marketing innovation (*Product Design*, β=1.423, p\<0.001; *Channel Distribution*, β=.771, p\<0.001; *Marketing Promotion*, β=1.430, p\<0.001).
-Moreover, they have high frequency to adjust their organizational management in managerial authority (β=.699, p\<0.001), organizational structure (β=.291, p\<0.01), and management of outsourcing partnership (β=.708, p\<0.001).
+OBM manufacturers also have significant positive engagement in innovation practices in all aspects of production work, including product innovation (β=.447, p\<0.001), process innovation (β=.249, p\<0.05), and marketing innovation (*Product Design*, β=1.423, p\<0.001; *Channel Distribution*, β=.771, p\<0.001; *Marketing Promotion*, β=1.430, p\<0.001).
+Moreover, at high frequency they make adjustments to their organizational management in the areas of managerial authority (β=.699, p\<0.001), organizational structure (β=.291, p\<0.01), and management of outsourcing partnerships (β=.708, p\<0.001).

 In Table 5, the ANOVA test on innovation practices by business models